 "I've found a thing that I didn't know existed - separate pages in the Blog.
 A dug friendly stand alone section seems a reasonable enough idea.
 Just think; when word gets out there'll be hundreds of people every day adding their own favourite dog-welcoming establishments to this page.
 Maybe.
 Assuming you can add comments."

-That was the original idea, about a year ago.
-Whether it was stupidity on my part, or a recent Blogger addition, it's only as of now that I've managed to set up a comment facility.
+That was the original idea, years ago.
+Whether it was stupidity on my part, or a recent Blogger addition, it's only relatively recently that I've managed to set up a comment facility.
 So, up until now we've been kind of stuck with my recommendations - all based on personal experience of course!

 Because we live in Scotland there's little in the way of recommendations for hotels that allow dogs overnight, rather than just onto the premises - some of the website links will give a hint though.
 Generally if we're away with the dogs we'll be self catering.
 I'll add a list of places we've used in due course.